NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Index.page.md

 ### Scope
 The current scope of this implementation guide reflects the priority of replacing PMIP EDIFACT (NHS003) and the PBCL.
 In summary:

-* the initial focus is on the ability to support pathology test reporting for tests that are requested by GP practices (please note that it is possible to return details relating to the orginally requested test as part of a test report)
+* the initial focus is on the ability to support pathology test reporting for tests that are requested by GP practices (please note that it is possible to return details relating to the originally requested test as part of a test report)
 * the clinical payload that is currently supported by the implementation guide is aligned with the PaLM and PBCL SNOMED CT reference sets and covers the following pathology specialities:
     * blood sciences - clinical biochemistry (also known as chemical pathology), haematology, immunology and transfusion medicine
     * microbiology - bacteriology, virology and serology